weaviate/weaviate-io/developers/weaviate/concepts/indexing.md

 # tags: ['basics']
 ---

-Weaviate supports several types of indices.
+Weaviate supports several types of indexes.

 1. **Vector indexes** - a vector index (e.g. HNSW or flat) is used to serve all vector-search queries.
 1. **Inverted indexes** - inverted indexes enable BM25 queries, or speed up filtering.

-You can configure indices in Weaviate per collection.
+You can configure indexes in Weaviate per collection.

 Some things to bear in mind:

-* Especially for large datasets, configuring the indices is important because the more you index, the more storage is needed.
+* Especially for large datasets, configuring the indexes is important because the more you index, the more storage is needed.
 * A rule of thumb -- if you don't query over a specific field or vector space, don't index it.
-* One of Weaviate's unique features is how the indices are configured (learn more about this [here](../concepts/prefiltering.md)).
+* One of Weaviate's unique features is how the indexes are configured (learn more about this [here](../concepts/prefiltering.md)).

 ## Vector indexes